-Fair warning, there is potential for territorial battles regarding which team gets credit for in-store vs. online sales, and who owns what (e.g., omnichannel responsibilities).
+Fair warning, there is a potential for territorial battles regarding which team gets credit for in-store vs. online sales, and who owns what (e.g., omnichannel responsibilities).
 At the end of the day, though, it’s in the best interest of both the brick & mortar sales teams and eCommerce teams to want to grow digitally influenced sales overall.
 Why?

 For brick & mortar sales leads, understand that online and digital initiatives – like optimizing product content and search, and leveraging ratings & reviews – impacts your retailer’s omni and in-store sales too.
 Ultimately, this impacts commissions and bonuses.
-Even more convincing a reason: Walmart cares about how digital is influencing its sales, and is reorganizing the joint business plan process, and even the way it structures its category teams, to be omnichannel.
-If brick & mortar sales teams don’t embrace the importance of digital, they will lose a seat at the table.
-Not just at Walmart, but across all their customers that look up to Walmart as an example and are quick to copy.

-For eComm leaders, know that your digital initiatives are not just affecting eCommerce, they’re affecting all online AND offline sales.
-The narrow eCommerce view doesn’t give you the appropriate credit — or resources and budget needed to get the job done.
+For eComm leaders, know that your digital initiatives are not just affecting eCommerce; they’re affecting all online AND offline sales.
+The narrow eCommerce view doesn’t give you the appropriate credit or resources and budget needed to get the job done.
 But going forward, taking into account all digitally influenced sales could be instrumental in:

 Allocating budget and future investments

 Identifying the technology, capabilities, processes, and analytics needed to grow your brands